 I’ve bled and suffered with the likes of Rocky Balboa, Andy Dufresne and Clarence Whorley.
 Measured my swagger against Rob Gordon, Vito Corleone, and Tyler Durden.
 Hoped my genius could reach the likes of Obi-Wan, Gandalf and Mr. Miyagi and I’ve chased for years with all my heart Holly Golightly, Mrs. Robinson, and Summer Finn.
 At the end of the day though…when no one’s looking… I am rooting for Darth Vader, Bill The Butcher, Jason Voorhees, Hannibal Lector, and The Joker.

-Peter Struzziero is a Reference Librarian from Massachusetts.
-Currently Peter runs the Young Adult Department at a public library on the the south shore of Massachusetts.
-He is an avid collector of books, films, vinyl records, and menus from Five Guys Burgers.
+Peter Struzziero is a Library Director from Massachusetts.
+He is an avid collector of books, films, vinyl records, and Tattoos inspired by his favorite films

 (Editor in Chief /Contributor)